About 25 percent of couples with infertility have an ovulatory disorder.

 - Prolactin overload happens when the pituitary gland produces an excess of prolactin, which reduces estrogen production

-Treatment of ovulatory disorders
+Treatment of ovulatory disorders and infertility

 Ovulatory disorders can usually be treated with fertility medications that regulate or induce ovulation.
 Dr. Susan Hudson has the expertise to resolve infertility issues for women who have ovulatory disorders.
 Call Texas Fertility Center New Braunfels today to request an appointment.